 Subsection (b) deals with a situation where the enacting jurisdiction has legislation that may limit an award of punitive damages in certain situations.
 If the enacting State has such legislation, subsection (b) states that it also governs the amount of the award.
-For example, if the enacting State has legislation requiring that the punitive damages be no more than three times the compensatory damages or that the punitive damages shall not exceed a particular figure, such as \$250,000, that type of limitation would not be negated solely by the enactment of the Model Punitive Damages Act.
+For example, if the enacting State has legislation requiring that the punitive damages be no more than three times the compensatory damages or that the punitive damages shall not exceed a particular figure, such as \$250,000, those limitations would not be negated by the enactment of the Model Punitive Damages Act.

-Subsection (c) is an attempt to provide reviewing courts with some basis of determining how a jury reached its decision as to the amount of any punitive award.
-Likewise, subsection (d) requires a court, when acting as the trier of fact, to make the same findings that are required of a jury.
-It may not be practicable to submit interrogatories in every case involving a claim for punitive damages, but the courts should be encouraged to do so where it is possible.
+Subsection (c) is an attempt to provide reviewing courts with some basis of determining how the jury reached its decision as to the amount of the award.
+Subsection (d) requires a court, when acting as the trier of fact, to make the same findings that are required of a jury.
+However, these findings are to be made only when one of the parties to the proceedings requests the court to submit such interrogatories to the jury or make such findings itself.
+If it would be inapporpriate, for example because it would be impractical, to have the jury attempt to answer special interrogatories as to how they arrived at the amount of a punitive award, the court may deny a party's request to submit interrogatories to the jury.

 SECTION 8.
-TRIAL COURT REVIEW OF JURY AWARD.
+REVIEW BY TRIAL COURT OF JURY AWARD.

-(a) If a jury awards punitive damages, a party against whom an award is made, in addition to any other post-trial relief that may be available, may move the trial court [pursuant to the rules of civil procedure] to review the award for the purpose of entering a judgment [as a matter of law] [notwithstanding the verdict] or requiring a new trial or a remittitur.
-Upon considering the motion, the court shall review the evidence pursuant to subsections (b) and (c) to determine whether the evidence supports the jury findings.

-(b) If the court determines that there is no legally sufficient basis for a jury reasonably to find liability for punitive damages under Section 5, it shall enter judgment for the defendant [as a matter of law] [notwithstanding the verdict].

-(c) If the court determines that the amount of punitive damages awarded is against the great weight of the evidence under the factors the jury was required to consider under Section 7, the court shall order a new trial unless the claimant agrees to a remittitur determined by the court.
-An order granting a new trial solely for the purpose of determining the amount of punitive damages under this subsection is appealable at the time it is entered.

-(d) In determining whether liability for or the amount of punitive damages awarded is supported by the evidence, the court shall make findings independent of those made by the jury and enter its findings and the basis for its decision in the record, including in the case of a remittitur the method for determining the reduced award.
+- (a) If a jury awards punitive damages, a party against whom an award is made may move the trial court [pursuant to the rules of civil procedure] to review the award for the purpose of entering a judgment [as a matter of law] [notwithstanding the verdict] or requiring either a new trial or a remittitur.
+Upon considering the motion, the court shall review the evidence pursuant to subsections (b) and (c) to determine whether the evidence supports the jury findings. - (b) If the court determines that there is no legally sufficient basis for a jury reasonably to find liability for punitive damages under Section 5, it shall enter judgment [as a matter of law] [notwithstanding the verdict]. - (c) If the court determines that the amount of punitive damages awarded is against the great weight of the evidence under the factors the jury was required to consider under Section 7, the court shall order a new trial unless the claimant agrees to a remittitur determined by the court. - (d) In determining whether liability for or the amount of punitive damages awarded is supported by the evidence, the court shall make findings independent of those made by the jury and enter its findings and the basis for its decision in the record, including in the case of a remittitur the method for determining the reduced award. - (e) An order granting a new trial solely for the purpose of determining the amount of punitive damages is appealable at the time it is entered.

 One of the problems alluded to by critics of the present process by which punitive damages are awarded involves the lack of judicial control over juries.
-Section 8 attempts to meet this criticsm by providing standards for trial court review.
-Section 9 deals with appellate review.
+Section 8 attempts to provide standards for trial court review.
+Section 9 provides standards for appellate review.

-Subsection (b) of Section 8 adopts the standard employed in the federal courts for determining whether a case should be dismissed for failure to make out a prima facie case or in ruling on a motion for judgment notwithstanding the verdict.
+Subsection (b) of Section 8 adopts the standard employed in the federal rule of procedure for determining whether a case should be dismissed for failure to make out a prima facie case or in ruling on a motion for judgment notwithstanding the verdict.
 See Rule 50, Federal Rules of Civil Procedure.